jamieadamsuk/jamieadamsdotclick2022/content/bookshelf/100-things-we-ve-lost-to-the-internet-copy.md

 +++
 A  dystopian tale of a future England that has been ravaged by climate change.
 Rising sea levels necessitate construction of a monstrous wall around the island, patrolled by ‘Defenders’ who are tasked with keeping out any stray folk who would like to try for the safety of the shires inside.

-Clever concept, but didn’t grip.
+Clever concept with vast potential for world and character building, but ultimately shallow & boring.